-Besides signaling a blackhole via direct peering, you can signal blackholes via the route servers at all exchanges except Berlin and the Internet Exchanges in India.
+Besides signaling a blackhole via direct peering, you can signal blackholes via the route servers at all exchanges except Berlin and the Internet Exchanges in India and Russia.
 In addition, we offer dedicated Blackholing route servers in Frankfurt and Dubai.

 Blackholing via direct peering

 You have to set the corresponding next-hop manually (please see table below) when signaling a Blackhole on a direct peering session.